fmach3/crypto_reports/README.md

 This script was developed to allow a research project into the patterns of crypto markets for the further design of trading software.

 It will also send you telegram updates for any metrics you code into it.

+You can observe the working prototype here: https://cryptobot.graphinex.com

+Information gleaned from this project is being used to build https://crypticks.graphinex.com